Gisin wins back-to-back Olympic combined, Shiffrin out again

-BEIJING (AP) — Michelle Gisin’s second straight Olympic title in the Alpine combined lifted Switzerland’s ski team to new heights.
+BEIJING (AP) — Michelle Gisin’s second straight Olympic title in the Alpine combined lifted Switzerland’s ski team to a record haul in China.

-Gisin won Thursday’s two-leg race on the Ice River course, completing her slalom run shortly after Mikaela Shiffrin again skied off course.
-That gave the Swiss team a record fifth Alpine gold medal at the Beijing Games.
+Gisin won Thursday’s two-leg race at Yanqing National Alpine Skiing Center, completing her slalom run shortly after Mikaela Shiffrin again skied off course.
+That gave the Swiss team a fifth Alpine gold medal at the Beijing Games.

 No country has even won so many Alpine events at one Winter Games.

+The 28-year-old Gisin was 12th after the downhill but was 0.87 faster than anyone else through the falling snow in the slalom.
+Her combined time was 2 minutes, 25.67 seconds.

+“It’s crazy.
+It’s insane, actually.
+I wouldn’t have thought that after the downhill,” Gisin said.
+“I thought, I just have to ski the slalom of my life, and I think that was one of the slalom runs of my life.”

-Gisin beat Switzerland teammate Wendy Holdener by more than a second.
+Gisin, who recovered from illness last year following a diagnosis of mononucleosis in July, beat Switzerland teammate Wendy Holdener by more than a second.
 Federica Brignone of Italy was third.

+“I didn’t take enough risk for the win, because Michelle skied amazing,” Holdener said.
+“But it was also a special situation because I knew Mikaela was out, so not that easy.”

 All three had already won medals in China.
 Gisin took bronze in the super-G, Holdener earned bronze in the slalom and Brignone won a silver in the giant slalom.